ROBOTIS-GIT/XelNetwork_Documents/docs/hardware.md

 #### CommXel
 ![](_static/commxel_rev_c.JPG)

-  - It is an important part of creating and processing topics from XelNetwork to ROS 2, and it features an Ethernet port and a USB port.
+  - It is an important part of creating and processing topics from XEL Network to ROS 2, and it features an Ethernet port and a USB port.

 |Item|Description|
 |:-:|:-:|